Meldola

 Meldola (Mèdla) is a town and comune near Forlì, in Emilia-Romagna, Italy.

 History

-The area of Meldola was inhabited since very ancient times.
+The area of Meldola has been inhabited since very ancient times.
 The Romans built here a large aqueduct (still existing under the ground) which served the military port of Classis.
 To the 5th-6th century belongs a large patrician villa which is now under the historical centre.

-In the Middle Ages a castle was present, the name Meldola first attested around the year 1000.
+In the Middle Ages, a castle was present, the name Meldola was first attested around the year 1000.
 The castle was a possession of the Montefeltro, Ordelaffi, Malatesta, the Borghese Aldobrandini and the Doria Pamphilj.
 It gained the status of city in 1862, soon after the unification of Italy.